 Giving Compass’ Take:

-• The author explores the proven physical and mental health benefits of helping communities in need and explains how giving and donating time go a long way.
+• Save the Children explores the proven physical and mental health benefits of helping communities in need.

 Studies show that giving has added health benefits for the giver.
 Moreover, there are a variety of ways that those who give charitable donations can reap added (and surprising) health benefits while helping those in need.